-Mark Maslin FRGS, FRSA is a Professor of Physical Geography at University College London.
-He is a Royal Society Industrial Fellowship and Executive Director of Rezatec Ltd. He is science advisor to the Global Cool Foundation, Climatecom Strategies, Steria, and Carbon Sense Ltd. He is member of Cheltenham Science Festival Advisory Committee.
-Maslin is a leading scientist with particular expertise in past global and regional climatic change and has publish over 125 papers in journals such as Science, Nature, and Geology.
-He has been awarded research council, charity and Government grants of over £40 million.
-His areas of scientific expertise include causes of past and future global climate change and its effects on the global carbon cycle, biodiversity, rainforests and human evolution.
-He also works on monitoring land carbon sinks using remote sensing and ecological models and international and national climate change policies.
+Mark Maslin FRGS, FRSA is a Professor at University College London and the Natural History Museum of Denmark.
+He is a co-founder of the leading AI geospatial analytics company Rezatec Ltd and he was a Royal Society Industrial Fellow.
+He is science advisor to Transition Lab, Sopra-Steria, Net Zero Now, Lansons, and Sheep Inc. He is member of Cheltenham Science Festival Advisory Committee.
+Maslin is a leading scientist with particular expertise in past and future global and regional climatic change and has publish over 195 papers in journals such as Science, Nature, Nature Climate Change, The Lancet and Geology.
+He has been awarded research council, charity and Government research and postgraduate training grants of over £75 million.